fpvandoorn/hanabi-scratchpad/characters.md

   * In No Variant can only clue red, green, purple, 1, 3, 5.
 * Quacker: Can only quack instead of clue.
 * Slow-Witted: Cannot see cards in slot 1.
+  * This player still clues cards in slot 1 if they match the given clue.
 * Spiteful: Cannot clue the next player.
   * To be more precise: this is the player to their left / below them, which might be different in games with Contrarian.
 * Stubborn: Must perform a different action type than the player that came before them.